Apex-94/SteamAutoLogin/README.md

 # SteamAutoLogin
 Auto login script for steam

+IF you have multiple accounts , you can use this to switch between your account with ease
 # TODO
 **NEED TO ADD BACK UP STEAM CODES AS TXT FILE NAMED AS steamguardcodes.txt PLACE IT ON DESKTOP**
 1. Exceptions for Steam_guard